ksirirux/react-native-tags-input/README.md

 ## Edit Some Function
+20/3/2021
-function updateState will return  {tag,tagArray,tagToDelete}
+Edit function updateState will return  {tag,tagArray,tagToDelete}
 tagToDelete is index of tag that remove